Dottrige History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Dottrige is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Dottrige family once lived close to a region called Dodda's ridge.
 The name is derived from the local of Dodridge, likely in Devon or the southwest country.

 Early Origins of the Dottrige family